y-kolyada/git/README.md

 4. [atlassian.com](https://www.atlassian.com/git/tutorials/saving-changes/git-commit)
 5. [docs.github.com](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits)

+**ChatGPT**

+In Git, a commit represents a snapshot of the project at a specific point in time.
+It's a way to save and track the changes made to files in the repository over time.

+When you make changes to files in the repository, you can stage those changes using the **\`git add\`** command, which adds them to the staging area.
+Once you have staged the changes, you can create a new commit using the **\`git\`** commit command.

+A commit includes a set of changes to one or more files, along with a message that describes the changes made.
+It also includes a reference to the previous commit, creating a chain of commits that represents the history of the project.

+Commits can be thought of as checkpoints in the development process.
+They allow you to track the progress of a project over time, and they make it easy to revert to a previous version of the project if needed.

+In Git, each commit is identified by a unique hash code.
+This hash code is generated based on the contents of the commit, and it serves as a unique identifier for the commit.
+You can use this hash code to refer to a specific commit when you need to view or manipulate it.

+Overall, commits are a fundamental concept in Git, and they are essential for managing the history of a project and collaborating with others.

-### **How are commits stored in git?**
+### **How are commits stored in Git?**

 **Bing**
 > Commits are stored in Git’s repository, also known as the object database (or object store).
-This resides in your project root at the path.git/objects/ (1).
+This resides in your project root at the path .git/objects/ (1).
 Git commits are stored the same way as all other Git objects such as blobs and trees.
 Git’s code builds up the commit in a memory buffer in the format shown above.
 Next, the OpenSSL SHA library is used to calculate the SHA-1 hash of the commit data (1).
 Every object that is stored in the object database gets stored by its SHA-1 hash (2).

 1. [initialcommit.com](https://initialcommit.com/blog/what-is-a-commit-in-git)
 2. [stackoverflow.com](https://stackoverflow.com/questions/31132621/where-are-the-git-commit-ids-stored)